bgd-labs/aave-proposals-v3/src/20240306_Multi_AddFlashborrowers/AddFlashborrowers.md

 [Index Coop](https://indexcoop.com/) is an EVM based protocol that enables easy access to complex DeFi strategies by translating them into ERC20 tokens

+Another Aave-Aligned protocol has been added to this proposal in the context of upcoming synergies and partnerships.

 If this proposal is implemented, all flashLoan fees for Contango Protocol, Cian Protocol and Index Coop users using Aave would be waived.

 The Aave-Chan initiative believes that any incurred lost potential revenue will be compensated by the increased competitiveness of the Aave Protocol and the increased borrow volume.